Updated: September 2021

 The Aspire Vilter kit is a lightweight, easy-to-use device that also comes with an optional soft tip filter.
 The soft tip lends itself to a very soft vape, while it has a slightly stronger throat hit with the included standard drip tip.
 The Vilter filters are not, as far as we can tell, biodegradable.
 Still, this remains an easy-to-use device that helps replicate the experience of smoking.

-For years Innokin have produced, in my opinion, some of the best starter kits and Mouth-to-Lung devices on the market.
+For years Innokin has produced, in my opinion, some of the best starter kits and Mouth-to-Lung devices on the market.
 The Innokin EQ FLTR is really a bit different, and I think it will go down very well with both new vapers and for people looking for a discrete back-up device.
-That said, it’s not perfect, as there have been problems with the plug for the filling hole and with the pod getting stuck in the device.
+That said, it's not perfect, as there have been problems with the plug for the filling hole and with the pod getting stuck in the device.

 I’d love to know your thoughts, so if you’ve tried the EQ FLTR, do let me know what you think of it in the comments below!